 Children will flourish as learners and achieve their full potential by:

-- Have a say in what they learn and develop independent learning that is transferable across the curriculum
+- Having a say in what they learn and develop independent learning that is transferable across the curriculum

-- Take social action and become courageous advocates for change.
+- Taking social action and become courageous advocates for change.

 Children will flourish and reach their aspirations by: